One for All

 #OneforAll is the reflection for August 23, 2015.
 After four weeks of laying a foundation, the question is begged, “For what are we connected to God in the Eucharist?”
 Are we connected?
 Find out in “OneforAll”, the podcast for this week.
-Available on itunes and android. #MSAWordfortheDay #MySpiritualAdvisor #Sermon #Homily #RoseWindow #JohnHenryNewman #BeingDad #Community #Church #BlackLivesMatter #AllLivesMatter
+Subscribe to Podcast on iTunes, Android and More. #MSAWordfortheDay #MySpiritualAdvisor #Sermon #Homily #RoseWindow #JohnHenryNewman #BeingDad #Community #Church #BlackLivesMatter #AllLivesMatter

 The Rose Window, about which I have linked to a video at MySpiritualAdvisor.com, has been part of the architecture of the Christian church since the medieval period.
 If you are not familiar, the Rose Window is a circular window cut out of the stone, usually above the entrance to the large cathedral like gothic structures and on either side of the cross member like outlay of the Church, called the ‘transepts.’
 I love Rose Windows; I love stained glass.
 The window itself is a circle with a small window in the middle.
 Around the middle window, which is usually a circle or clover leafed, there are pedal-like windows that extend to the outside larger circle, all the while they are getting larger toward their outside end.
 These outer windows look like pedals of a flower, a rose, from which the window gets its name.